Flag of Albania: Flag of Albania under Nazi Germany (1943–1944)

-Flag of the Congress of Përmet (1944)

-Flag of the Democratic Government of Albania (1946)
+Flag of the Democratic Government of Albania (1944–1946)

 The flag used by the Democratic Government of Albania, which was the first ruling government following the war of liberation, was published for the first time in the War Bulletin of National Liberation (Buletin i Luftës Nacional-Çlirimtare), issue nr.51 dated 28 November 1944.
 The usage of this specific flag is widely seen in public events and military court sessions.
 It has also been confirmed in the 1980 publication by the Marxist-Leninist Studies Institute titled "Epopeja e Luftës Antifashiste Nacionalçlirimtare e Popullit Shqiptar 1939–1944".
 Prior to this, a transient flag of a different contour with moderately outstretched wings was used at the Congress of Përmet and subsequently at the first Anti-Fascist Youth Congress (BRASH).

 Flag of the People's Socialist Republic of Albania

+A change to the flag adopted in early 1946 placed a golden star above the eagle.

 Law nr.5506, dated 28 December 1976 of the constitution of the People's Socialist Republic of Albania in Chapter III, Article I, Title CVIII describes the flag as follows:

 The flag symbols were designed by painter Sadik Kaceli.

 On 7 April 1992, the Assembly formed after the early elections, in the afternoon session voted to remove the communist emblem as the official symbol of the state, the removal of the golden star from the flag and initiated a parliamentary commission tasked with studying the proposals of a new emblem of the state.

 Presidential flag

-The symbols of the Presidency which include the flag, the emblem and the "Mother Teresa" Decoration, were approved by a presidential decree dated 10 July 2014 by president Bujar Nishani.
+The symbols of the presidency, which include the flag, the emblem and the "Mother Teresa" Decoration, were approved by a presidential decree dated 10 July 2014 by President Bujar Nishani.
 The presidential flag is described as follows:

 "The predominant colors are the colors of the national flag (red background and black eagle) and the golden color has been added which symbolizes strength, prosperity and endurance.
 The decorative symbols of the flag are the black eagle taken from the coat of arms of the House of Kastrioti, accepting it as one of the most ancient symbols used by the Albanian leader, the (golden) Skanderbeg helmet positioned in a straight frontal stance, symbolizing impartiality and determination in representing national unity, as well as oak (golden) leaves which represent longevity, strength and dignity, also taken as a symbol from antiquity used by King Gentius of the Illyrians.
 The use of the crown-shaped oak branches is also seen as a plinth which holds the other elements in place.
 Dimensions are specified as 140cm x 100 cm."